cmuarborist/cmuarborist-core/README.md

 If CRIM performs reasonably well, Arborist will further improve performance by exploitng the latent heterogenous edge semantics (if any) present in the taxonomy.

+If Arborist is converging too slowly, try re-running the training script by setting the `loss_type='sgns'` to disable the margin loss.

 ## Quickstart: Arborist on the Wordnet Taxonomy

 Install required packages: